skousik/RTD_tutorial/README.tex.md

 2. S. Vaskov, U. Sharma, S. Kousik, M. Johnson-Roberson, R. Vasudevan.
 "Guaranteed Safe Reachability-based Trajectory Design for a High-Fidelity Model of an Autonomous Passenger Vehicle."
 [Link](https://arxiv.org/abs/1902.01786)
 3. S. Vaskov$^*$, S. Kousik$^*$, H. Larson, F. Bu, J. Ward, S. Worrall, M. Johnson-Roberson, R. Vasudevan.
 "Towards Provably Not-at-Fault Control of Autonomous Robots in Arbitrary Dynamic Environments."
 [Link](https://arxiv.org/abs/1902.02851)

-$^*$ These authors contribued equally to this work
+$^*$ These authors contributed equally to this work

 ## Acknowledgements/Miscellaneous

 Special thanks to Sean Vaskov and Ram Vasudevan for helping develop RTD, and writing much of the code in the RTD and simulator repositories.
+Also thanks to Nils Smit-Anseeuw and Pengcheng Zhao for many, many productive discussions over the past four years.

 This tutorial is written in [Typora]([https://typora.io](https://typora.io/)) for Markdown editing.
 LaTeX support is provided by [TeXify](https://github.com/apps/texify).
 Special tip: when writing Markdown with LaTeX to be compiled by TeXify, make sure to add an extra newline after any math block, otherwise the LaTeX will be spaced out weirdly.